goschtl/zope/zope3book/trunk/source/introduction.rst

 --------

 The target audience of this book are Python programmers looking for developing web applications.
 However, the book doesn't assume you are familiar with any other web framework.
+The audience is expected to have some exposure to the basics of HTML, CSS and JavaScript.

 Prerequisites
 -------------

 This book will require prior knowledge Python programming language and at least some exposure to the basics of HTML, CSS and JavaScript.

 Brief history